podopie/DAT18NYC/projects/03-final_business_application.md

 ### Resources

 Include links to your developer's notebook and any other sources that you'd like.

-#### Developer Notebook

-The developer notebook includes the full code and output of your work, in an organized fashion.
-This can serve as a reference for yourself, for other coders, and for future students, as an example or 'how to' for doing the analyses that you completed or worked towards.

-It should include markdown headers for each section, and all code should be commented or explained with markdown cells.

-Feel free to err on the side of inclusion, in terms of code snippets, plots and explanation.

-You might want to include (paste in) the headings from your client-facing notebook as well.

 Submit the link to the notebook on the [course submission form](http://goo.gl/forms/qLHIjZadnp)